You can be vaccinated against coronavirus (COVID-19) if:

 Booking your vaccination appointments

-If you're aged 18 or over (or will turn 18 within 3 months), you can book your COVID-19 vaccination appointments online.
+If you're aged 16 or over, you can book your COVID-19 vaccination appointments online.

 If you're under 40, you'll only be shown appointments for the Pfizer/BioNTech or Moderna vaccines.